Written by Medicover Team and Medically Reviewed by

 Spreading and Enlarging

 As ringworm progresses, the initial red patch may enlarge and spread to other parts of the body.
-The edges of the rash become more defined and raised, while the centre may start to clear up, giving it a ring-like appearance.
+The edges of the rash become more defined and raised, while the center may start to clear up, giving it a ring-like appearance.

 Additional Symptoms

 During this stage, you might experience increased itching, redness, and scaling.
 The affected area can also become more irritated and inflamed, sometimes leading to blistering or oozing.
+These are among the symptoms of worms in the skin, though they are fungal in origin.

 Importance of Treatment